sagemath/sage-archive-2023-02-01/src/doc/en/constructions/algebraic_geometry.rst

 How do you count points on an elliptic curve over a finite field in Sage?

-Over prime finite fields, includes both the the baby step giant step method, as implemented in PARI's ``ellap``, and the SEA (Schoof-Elkies-Atkin) algorithm as implemented in PARI by Christophe Doche and Sylvain Duquesne.
+Over prime finite fields, includes both the the baby step giant step method and the SEA (Schoof-Elkies-Atkin) algorithm (implemented in PARI by Christophe Doche and Sylvain Duquesne).
 An example taken form the Reference manual:

 ::

     sage: E = EllipticCurve(GF(10007),[1,2,3,4,5])
-    sage: E.cardinality(algorithm='sea')
-    10076
-    sage: E.cardinality(algorithm='bsgs')
+    sage: E.cardinality()
     10076

 The command ``E.points()`` will return the actual list of rational